Macrometacorp/docs/docs/cep/quickstart.md

 * Clean data by filtering it and by modifying the content in messages.
 For example, obfuscating sensitive information.
 * Derive insights by identifying event patterns in data streams.
 * Summarize data with time windows and incremental aggregations.
-* Real-time ETL for collections, tailing files, and scraping HTTP endpoints.
+* Extract, transform, and load (ETL) collections, tailing files, and scraping HTTP endpoints.
 * Integrating stream data and trigger actions based on the data.
 This can be a single service request or a complex enterprise integration flow.

+# Example

-For the following examples, assume these credentials:
+Assume the following credentials:

-* Tenant name: nemo@nautilus.com
+* Tenant name: `nemo@nautilus.com`
-* Password: xxxxxx
+* Password: `xxxxxx`

 ## Driver Download